simasce/WindowKiller/README.md

 ## How It Works

 1. Launch the application.
 Administrator rights are highly suggested.
-2. The application will reside in your notification bar
+2. The application will reside in your notification bar.
-3. Start the overlay either by pressing `Ctrl+Home` or clicking on the taskbar icon directly
+3. Start the overlay either by pressing `Ctrl+Home` or clicking on the taskbar icon directly.
 4. The screen is covered by a transparent overlay.
 5. Move your mouse to highlight the window you want to target.
 6. The process name and mouse coordinates are shown at the bottom right.
 7. Click to select the window.
 A confirmation dialog appears.
 8. Confirm to terminate the process.
 The overlay closes automatically.

-Note: You can cancel the overlay any time by pressing `ESC` or `Right Mouse` button
+Note: You can cancel the overlay any time by pressing `ESC` or `Right Mouse` button.

-To exit the program, right-click the application icon in the navigation bar and select the option `Quit`
+To exit the program, right-click the application icon in the navigation bar and select the option `Quit`.

 ## Requirements